Gifted Education and Talent Development

 - EPSY 5910 Curriculum and Instruction for the Gifted (3 hours)

 - EPSY 5880 Psychology of Memory, Learning, and Problem-solving (3 hours)

 - EPSY 5750 Special Institute: Gifted Education and Response to Intervention (RtI) (3 hours)

 - EPSY 5940 Systems Leadership: Gifted Program Planning and Evaluation (3 hours)

 - EPSY 6300 School Consultation in a Global Society (3 hours)

 - EPSY 5060 Assessment and Evaluation of Academic Performance (3 hours)

 Required course: EPSY 6000 Advanced Graduate Certificate Project: (3 hours)

-To complete the 18-hour Advanced Graduate Certificate, choose electives (6 hours total).
-In addition to the courses listed above, recommended electives are the EDUC 5210 courses associated with conferences about gifted education, EPSY 6103 Advanced Psychoeducational Assessment and Intervention (1-2 hours), and other EPSY courses.
+To complete the 18-hour advanced graduate certificate, choose electives (6 hours total).
+In addition to the courses listed above, recommended electives are the EPSY/EDUC 5210 courses associated with conferences about gifted education, EPSY 6103 Advanced Psychoeducational Assessment and Intervention (1-2 hours), and other EPSY courses.

 Students who are interested in applying to this program should also see the Admission Section found in the front of this catalog for general requirements.